 Secondly, the work of a commercial electrical technician has direct effects on public safety, making the standards they must follow quite strict.
 Usually, before one becomes a commercial electrical technician, one must work under a master electrician (highly skilled electricians that are trained and experienced supervisors or owners of their own contracting business).

 Finally, it can help to envision the tasks expected to be performed in a field when trying to choose a career path.
 We expect choosing your type of electrical field to be no different.
 That is why we’ve listed the following specialized tasks of a commercial electrical technician below, to accompany this short video and to help in your decision-making process:

 - Prepping Steel Wall Studs

 - Installing Wall Plugs (Both Rough-In and Finishing Phases)

 - Installing Light Fixtures (Both Rough-In and Finishing Phases)

 - Installing Conduit

 - Installing Bus Duct

 At Lamson Institute, we know that the electrical field is growing rapidly.
 Therefore, we understand the importance of preparing and empowering highly qualified electrical technicians.
-Our Electrical Technician Training School is fast and focused, ensuring that when our students graduate, they have learned the necessary skills to get their certification and jump right in.
+Our Electrical Technician Training Program in San Jose is fast and focused, ensuring that when our students graduate, they have learned the necessary skills to get their certification and jump right in.
 Electrical coding, wiring installation, and conduit bending are just some of those skills.